avimehenwal/mydocs/content/programming/databases.md

 ## Database Relationships

-Applicable to Relational DBMS, but concept extends to all other (noSQL) DBMS as well.
+Applicable to Relational DBMS, but concept extends to all other (no-SQL) DBMS as well.

 A table relationship is established when a child table defines a **Foreign Key** column that references the **Primary Key** column of its parent table.